Skip to main content

 Let's consider how roles are structured in Tribal Habits.

 • Role.
 A role represents a single position description - 'Sales Manager' or 'Financial Officer', for example.
 A role would typically equate to a job title.
 However, a role may also represent a secondary requirement assigned to someone - say, 'Fire Warden'.
 A role may also represent a qualification if your organisation is selling training to customers - e.g. 'Cert IV in Assessment and Training'.
 Each person can have up to five roles assigned to them.
 Roles consist of one or more required competencies.
+Note: You can also create or update Roles via the Roles CSV bulk upload option.

 • Competency.
 A competency represents a collection of required skills.
 So a competency represents a 'part' of a role.
 Competencies can be used across multiple roles so, for example, you might have a 'Manager Skills' competency which contains all the required skills for any manager in your organisation.
 Every role for a management position could use that same competency (plus then have other unique competency requirements for each position).
 Competencies can have a single skill or dozens of skills.
+Note: You can also create or update Competencies via the Competencies CSV bulk upload option.

 • Skill.
 A skill represents a single, defined required piece of knowledge.
 A skill is the smallest element in the role/competency/skill model and it is also the element that can be attained directly by a user - i.e. a user attains skills, and those skills count towards competencies and roles.
 A user cannot directly attain a role or competency.
 Skills can be utilised across many different competencies and attained by many different topics, articles, pathways or external learning.
+Note: You can also create or update Skills via the Skills CSV bulk upload option.

 Ultimately, an organisation may have many roles, many more competencies and many, many more skills.

-Roles, competencies and skills share some common features.
+Roles, competencies and skills share some common features:

 • Title.
 Each has a short title.